manufakturet-booking/manufakturet-booking.github.io/_pages/howto.md

 ## Returning equipment

-1. If you become aware that you can not return equipment on time, contact Manufakturet staff immediately See the [terms of use](/_pages/terms) for more information
+1. If you become aware that you can not return equipment on time, contact the CreaTech Lab staff immediately See the [terms of use](/_pages/terms) for more information

 2. Always try to contact a member of the booking staff before returning equipment.
 Make sure that the equipment being returned is: